 Monash College takes students' safety seriously.
-We have Security Officers on each campus, as well as a Student Welfare Manager.
+We have Security Officers on each campus, as well as a Student Safety Manager.

-The Student Welfare Manager can help you with a range of safety questions, from reporting a crime, obtaining information about criminal matters, to general practical advice about personal safety.
+The Student Safety Manager can help you with a range of safety questions, from reporting a crime, obtaining information about criminal matters, to general practical advice about personal safety.

-Appointments can be made to speak to the Student Welfare Manager by email at engagement@monashcollege.edu.au.
+Appointments can be made to speak to the Student Safety Manager by email at student.safety@monashcollege.edu.au, or drop in and speak directly in a safe and private space.